PowerPC 970: Northbridges

-There was also a cancelled CPC965 northbridge.
+A CPC965 northbridge was canceled.
 Slated for release in 2007, it was to be a uniprocessor-only northbridge.
 Its features were a 533 MHz DDR2 controller that supported up to 8 GB ECC memory, a 8x PCIe bus, integrated four-port Gigabit Ethernet with IPv4 TCP/UDP offloading, USB 2.0 ports, a Flash-interface.
 The northbridge contains an integrated PowerPC 405 core to provide system management and configuration capabilities.

 Buses

 IBM uses its proprietary Elastic Interface (EI) bus in the modules.